 Facts & figures

-- Loans: Some 40% - Market share of domestic credit to the economy
+- Loans: Above 42% - Market share of domestic credit to the economy

 - Deposits: Above 45% - Market share of local currency deposits

-- Cards: More than 55% - Market share of cards issued
+- Cards: Some 55% - Market share of cards issued

 - Our regional footprint: Some 200 African correspondent banks

 |Counterparty Risk Assessment||Baa1/P-2|

 Throughout its history, MCB has crafted bold strategies which have grown business on the back of well-anticipated opportunities and threats, an unwavering dedication to excellent customer service, continuous business process improvement and a knowledgeable and motivated workforce.

 Reflective of its corporate philosophy and anchored on its core values of Integrity, Customer Care, Teamwork, Knowledge, Innovation and Excellence, MCB also has a tradition of being a pioneer in adapting to a demanding operating environment, through ongoing business innovations and the introduction of state-of-the-art, quicker, cheaper and more comprehensive services to the satisfaction of its increasingly sophisticated customers domestically and internationally.
 Consequently, MCB continues to be trusted by its stakeholders for fulfilling its brand promise every day and for upholding high standards of corporate governance, employee diversity, social responsibility and environmental protection.